shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/scaffold-a-subgraph.md

 ![subgraph](https://user-images.githubusercontent.com/206753/136308677-cdd65453-5ef2-4ba3-a372-2aedf110199c.png)

-## Picking a smart contract
+## 🤝 Picking a smart contract

 A subgraph is basically a piece of software that indexes events emitted by a smart contract.
 So the first thing we need to do is pick the smart contract our subgraph will be listening to.

 For the purpose of this tutorial we have decided to pick a fun and popular smart contract: the Crypto Punk ETH-20 contract.
 You can view it on Etherscan [here](https://etherscan.io/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB) and if you click on the "Contract" tab you can also have a look at [its Solidity code](https://etherscan.io/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB).
+The contract's address is `0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB`.

 > Looking at the code, can you find its Events?
 What functions are they calling?
 What arguments are they passing?
 Browse around the codebase, we will come back to those events very soon.

-## Install the Graph CLI
+## 🧑🏼‍💻 Install the Graph CLI

 Fortunately, we won't have to build a subgraph from scratch, The Graph provides a CLI to do this.
 Install the CLI by running: